Pets in the

 In a joint effort, the CPHA and the CPMD have installed several doggie waste stations around the Village.
 In an effort to maintain the beauty of our natural community, we request that residents clean up after their pets and dispose of the bag at their homes or at one of the many mutt mitt receptacles located throughout the Village.
 Together we can keep our community clean.
 Here are the Mutt-Mitt stations throughout the Village.
 Map of mutt mitt stations around the Village.

 The Wildlife Committee Recommends Vaccinating Your Cat or Dog

 While this is not a covenant requirement of the community, vaccinations (immunizations) are highly recommended for all dogs and cats, whether they spend time out of doors or not.
 Potential contact with the wildlife in our community is possible even if your household pet is primarily an indoor pet, and this contact could result in illness.
-Learn more about this important safeguard for your household pet, click here: Vaccinating Dogs and Cats
+To learn more about this important safeguard for your household pet, click here: Vaccinating Dogs and Cats